 Here’s a brief guide to navigating around the potential minefield of meeting fire regulations in the United States and Europe, particularly in two areas - transitioning fiber from outdoor to in-building and halogen content of cables.

-In Europe it is generally accepted that an outdoor rated cable should only be routed 2 meters (6 feet) into a building.
-However the USA is more lenient, permitting up to 50 feet (14 meters) indoors according to the FOA.
+In Europe, it's generally accepted that an outdoor rated cable should only be routed 2 meters (6 feet) into a building.
+However the U.S. is more lenient, permitting up to 50 feet (14 meters) indoors according to the Fiber Optic Association (FOA).
 If the network terminal is further away than this, a suitable cable will be required.
-Failure to correctly label the fire rating on the cable jacket will result in a failed building inspection so it’s crucial to make sure the correct regional standard is clearly stated on the product.
+Failure to correctly label the fire rating on the cable jacket will result in a failed building inspection so it’s crucial to ensure the correct regional standard is clearly stated on the product.

-The National Electrical Code (NEC) requires that cables are listed for their application, in accordance with the relevant ANSI, UL or CSA test whilst Europe generally abides by the rulings and guidelines of the International Electrotechnical Commission (IEC).
+The National Electrical Code (NEC) requires cables are listed for their application, in accordance with the relevant ANSI, UL or CSA test while Europe generally abides by the rulings and guidelines of the International Electrotechnical Commission (IEC).

-2. Low Smoke Zero Halogen (LSZH) – the transatlantic differences
+Low Smoke Zero Halogen (LSZH) – Transatlantic Differences

-The US approach is based on the idea that it is better to control the release of heat since this causes fire to spread.
-Therefore the primary requirement for fiber cables is that they shouldn’t propagate fire and can self-extinguish.
+The U.S. approach is based on the idea that it's better to control the release of heat since this causes fire to spread.
+Therefore the primary requirement for fiber cables is they shouldn’t propagate fire and can self-extinguish.
 Article 770 of the National Electrical Code distinctly recognizes that General Purpose, Riser and Plenum spaces must have suitably fire rated cables, and regulates the industry with UL test specifications.

 Traditionally Plenum rated cables are made using halogenated polymers because they tend to have excellent flame resistance.
-However it is now widely recognized that halogenated polymers represent a significant safety risk when alight because of their toxicity.
+However, it's now widely recognized that halogenated polymers represent a significant safety risk when alight because of their toxicity.
 They can also cause damage to sensitive electrical equipment by virtue of their corrosiveness.

-In Europe this is the primary focus behind regulation.
+In Europe, this is the primary focus behind regulation.
 Essentially controlling smoke density and toxicity is believed to be more important than flame propagation.
-Consequently it goes without saying that the UL test programs outlines above cannot safely be applied to cables installed in Europe.
-Instead the IEC (CENELEC) is responsible for publishing the fire test specification and procedures, however each represented country may have their own regulations, such as the BSI in the UK.
+Consequently, the UL test programs outlined above cannot safely be applied to cables installed in Europe.
+Instead, the IEC (CENELEC) is responsible for publishing the fire test specification and procedures, however, each represented country may have its own regulations, such as the BSI in the UK.
 Often the independent regulators will simply copy the IEC/CEI standards but it may be necessary to check first.

 So the options for an installer looking to transition cable into a building aren’t numerous, but the cost variance might be:

-- The most straightforward option is to locate the demarcation point within the allowable distance from the transition point (bearing in mind this varies between the US and Europe), then simply splice the outdoor cable to the indoor cables/s.
+Locate the demarcation point within the allowable distance from the transition point (this varies between the U.S. and Europe), then simply splice the outdoor cable to the indoor cable.
 However this does increase the attenuation of fibers.

-- A third, related approach is to have an indoor rated cable installed within an outdoor rated duct, either pre-installed or using blown and pushable fiber techniques.
+Have an indoor-rated cable installed within an outdoor rated duct, either pre-installed or using blown and pushable fiber techniques.
 This approach would only benefit the installation if all fibers were being directed to the same termination point.
 However this does represent a cost saving verses the dual layered cable because the installer will not be stripping and removing sheath.
 Instead they can use the correct lengths of outdoor duct and indoor cable respectively.

 Choosing the right cable for your installation requires evaluating the particular needs and deployment scenario.
 Balancing toxicity/smoke performance and fire spread depends on the usage and geography you are operating in.
 This table below classifies some of the more common fiber cable sheath materials being used today:

 Ultimately, wherever you’re installing cable, make sure it is clearly identifiable as safe to use for that environment.
-Then, if the worst comes to the worst it becomes a manufacturer issue if the cable performance is ever questioned.
-Looking forward it’s highly likely that as the globe continues to shrink, there will be some merging of specifications and regulations.
-At the moment not easy to say which way the market will lean but further innovations in polymer tailoring will no doubt have an effect.
+Looking forward, it’s highly likely countries will begin to merge specifications and regulations.
+Further innovations in polymer tailoring will no doubt have an effect.